Minimizing convex quadratic with variable precision conjugate gradients: Acknowledgment

 \section{Acknowledgment}

-The authors are indebted to Pr.
-S. Matsuoka (Riken) for an interesting conversation which confirmed their interest in multi-precision arithmetic in the context of very high performance computing, to Pr A. Podobas (Tokyo Institute of Technology) for providing further pointers on computer architecture, and to Pr.
+The authors thank the two anonymous referees for their constructive comments that leads to significant improvements in the presentation.
+Furthermore, the authors are indebted to Pr.
+S. Matsuoka (Riken) for an interesting conversation \cite{Mats18} which confirmed their interest in multi-precision arithmetic in the context of very high performance computing, to Pr A. Podobas (Tokyo Institute of Technology) for providing further pointers on computer architecture, and to Pr.
 M. Dayd\'{e} (IRIT) for his continued and friendly support.
+Ph.
+Toint was partially supported by ANR-11-LABX-0040-CIMI within the program ANR-11-IDEX-0002-02.